 And that’s it!
 You’ll note that your account performs better now.

 The ultimate Windows 10 improvement: A fresh installation

-Install a fresh copy of Windows 10 is the best way to make sure that your system is clean of junk software and preloaded settings.
+Install a fresh copy of Windows 10 is the best way to ensure that your system is clean of junk software and preloaded settings.
 This tweak is what you should do when you first get a new computer.

 If you’re doing this on an existing computer, make sure you back up your data first.

 Windows 10 comes with the Reset this PC function (type it in the Search box!), where it’ll restore your machine to the state when you first bought it.